AztecProtocol/aztec-packages/docs/docs/dev_docs/tutorials/writing_private_voting_contract.md

 <Image img={require('/img/tutorials/voting_flow.png')} />

-* The contract will be initiated with an admin, stored publicly
+* The contract will be initialized with an admin, stored publicly
 * A voter can vote privately, which will call a public function and update the votes publically.
 This keeps who they are, what they have voted for, and whether or not they have voted private - but the vote itself public
 * The admin can end the voting period, which is a public boolean